 Lucky Saint (0.5%)

-A dead ringer for real deal, this very low alcohol beer is a multi award-winning choice.
-I've never been much of a beer drinker but this was so great that my boyfriend even chose Lucky Saint over a regular lager on a couple of occasions.
+A dead ringer for real deal, this very low alcohol beer is a multi award-winning choice and I can see why.
+I've never been much of a beer drinker but this has converted me – it's so great that my boyfriend has even picked a Lucky Saint over a regular lager on a few occasions.
 A solid ten.

 Brooklyn Special Effects Low Alcohol (0.4%)

-Hoppy, zesty and refreshing (again, that's coming from someone who drank relatively little beer before quitting alcohol).
+Hoppy, zesty and refreshing.
 Apparently named Special Effects as it's so akin to a typical amber lager that the drinker will have to double-check the label.
+Yum.

 The best alcohol-free ciders